flanksource/canary-checker/docs/check-types/containerd-pull.md

 ## <img src='https://raw.githubusercontent.com/flanksource/flanksource-ui/main/src/icons/containerdPull.svg' style='height: 32px'/> ContainerdPull

-ContainerdPull will try to pull an image from the specified registry.
+This check will try to pull a Docker image from specified registry using containerd and then verify its checksum and size.

 ??? example
      ```yaml